 The Appleton can bring the museum to you!
 Trained instructors will visit your school to tell stories, share hands-on artifacts and provide educational materials for teachers.

-There are four programs for grades 3-6 that introduce different art collections:
+There are three programs for grades 3-6 that introduce different art collections:

 - Africa: An introduction to life on a large continent

 - Asia: The elegant cultures of China and Japan